noorudd-in/HabiTech/README.md

 # HabiTech

 A goal and habit tracker with planner included.
-Unlock your productivity with the power of technology!
+Unlock your productivity with the power of technology.

 ## 🛠️ Technologies